eremkaralar/idp-LectureSchedular/README.md

 There are the following sections in the Interface, which the IDE automatically creates after code execution:

 isfree: Demonstrates which academic staff is available for which particular time slot (i.e. Monday morning, Friday afternoon) to give lecture.

 Courses Part;

-	courstime:  Timeslot requirement of each lecture.
-	teacher/academicstaff: Course/Academic staff matches can be seen.
+courstime:Timeslot requirement of each lecture. teacher/academicstaff: Course/Academic staff matches can be seen.
 scheduled: Finalized/Concluded scheduled of academic staff and lectures (if there are no inconsistency error) correspondingly.

 If domain experts indicate the constraints, users are able to make a schedule without conflict or overlapping.
 If any conflict occurs, they are able to investigate why such violation of constraint occured.